 4. How large is the Pavilion?

-While the building is yet to be designed, the pavilion is expected to be approximately 4,000 square feet.
+The pavilion is expected to be approximately 3,500 square feet.

 5. How is Pavilion design and construction funded?